Top 10 places to get gaming fuel aka iced coffee

 I discovered this “Joe in the Cup” drink recently after my wife stopped off for a drink on the way home from running a few errands.

 She insisted it was the best coffee ever, but I wasn’t feeling it so much.

-But again, Jack in the Box is one of those places located by just about every GameStop, Best Buy or other gaming store, so it can be a convenient and quick way to get some gamer’s juice running through those veins.
+But again, Jack in the Box is one of those places located by just about everything and many are open 24 hours, so it can be a convenient and quick way to get some gamer’s juice running through those veins.

 5. Whole Foods

 I was always a skeptic of these overly-organic, healthy type shops.